flochtililoch/misfit-bolt/README.md

 **Arguments**

 1. value (*String*): value to set on bulb.
 Mostly in the form or RGBA.
-Accepts "CLTMP 3200,0" or "CLTMP 3200,1" (used for toggle on / off).
+Also accepts `CLTMP 3200,0` or `CLTMP 3200,1` (used to toggle on / off).
 Other undocumented formats might exist.
 2. callback (*function*)

 **Returns**